TDD66/legal_ethical_standards_lab/README.md

 ## Scenario 3
 ### Is the company breaking any laws with their proposal?

+I don't believe this breaks any laws, a similar example that came to mind was something like LinkedIn with LinkedIn Premium.

 ### What are the ethical concerns with the company's proposal?

+A big concern is the sharing of user's locations with the third party to create more targetting advertisments.
+It makes it more difficult for user's to know how their location data is being used and who has a hold off it.
+So it also reduces transparency.

+The Free-tier users will feel as though they are having a lesser experience on the application compared to the paying users.
+This may compel them to buy a membership.
+This raises the concern of user exploitation.

 ### What could the company do to address these issues?

+The company can reduce the number of features in the paid tier and put them back into the free tier.
+This would reduce the discrepancy between the experience the 2 different tiers will have.

+They can also make it clearer as to which company will be using their location information for the targeted ads.
+This would improve transparency.